 Strategic Elements Description Airport The Newcastle Airport City will be located to the southeast of the Newcastle urban core.
 It will provide significant airport logistics related opportunities for local producers (in particular produce that needs to move quickly).
-The Agripark is located on the N11 to the north of Newcastle.
-It wi for the following: - Fostering commercial agriculture through the exploitation Rural/Urban Market Centre Units (RUMC). - The Department of Rural Development and Land Reform de Agri-park as 'a networked innovation system of agro-pre processing, logistics, marketing, training and extension located in a District Municipality.
-As a network, it enables a driven combination and integration of various agricultural active rural transformation services.
-Agri-parks are there to also growing towns and to promote rural urban linkages.
+Agripark The Agripark is located on the N11 to the north of Newcastle.
+It will provide for the following: Fostering commercial agriculture through the exploitation of the Rural/Urban Market Centre Units (RUMC).
+The Department of Rural Development and Land Reform defined an Agri-park as 'a networked innovation system of agro-production, processing, logistics, marketing, training and extension services, located in a District Municipality.
+As a network, it enables a market-driven combination and integration of various agricultural activities and rural transformation services.
+Agri-parks are there to also support growing towns and to promote rural urban linkages.
 Heavy Industry This includes large manufacturing developments, mostly linked to mining relatedactivities.
 Intermodal Facility This will include various forms of transport ranging from taxi ranks, rail terminals, and distribution centres.
 Coal Hub The coal hub is in place to promote all coal mining related activity so as to ensure economic growth and job creation in the area.
 All coal mining related activities are envisaged within this hub.